Infections of the Inner Ear

 When other illnesses have been ruled out and the symptoms have been attributed to vestibular neuritis or labyrinthitis, medications are often prescribed to control nausea and to suppress dizziness during the acute phase.
 Examples include Benadryl (diphenhydramine), Antivert (meclizine), Phenergen (promethazine hydro¬chloride), Ativan (lorazepam), and Valium (diazepam).
 Other medications that may be prescribed are steroids (e.g., prednisone), an antiviral drug (e.g., Acyclovir), or antibiotics (e.g., amoxicillin) if a middle ear infection is present.
 If nausea has been severe enough to cause excessive dehydration, intravenous fluids may be given.

 If treated promptly, many inner ear infections cause no permanent damage.
 In some cases, however, permanent loss of hearing can result, ranging from barely detectable to total.
 Permanent damage to the vestibular system can also occur.
-In addition, endolymphatic hydrops (abnormal fluctuations in the inner ear fluid called endolymph) can develop several years after either serous or suppurative labyrinthitis.
+Positional dizziness or BPPV (Benign Paroxysmal Positional Vertigo) can also be a secondary type of dizziness that develops from neuritis or labyrinthitis and may recur on its own chronically.
+Labyrinthitis may also cause endolymphatic hydrops (abnormal fluctuations in the inner ear fluid called endolymph) to develop several years later.

 Testing and treatment during the chronic phase